sergeypedan/formtastic-tristate-radio/README.md

 By defenition Boolean values have 2 states: True & False.

-However, if you store a Boolean value in a database column with no `NOT FULL` restriction, it aquires a 3d possible state: `null`.
+However, if you store a Boolean value in a database column with no `NOT NULL` restriction, it aquires a 3d possible state: `null`.

 Some may say this is a questionable practice — I don’t think so.
 In real life you always have a case when the answer to your question may be only “yes” or “no”, but you don’t know the answer yet.
 Using a string type column, storing there `"yes"`, `"no"` and `"unset"` + using a state machine + validations — feels overkill to me.